Tomato Problems

 A poor root system may prevent a plant from fighting off diseases and also reduce yield.
-Roots need air as well as moisture – too much water on a regular basis means not enough air.
+Roots need air as well as moisture – too much water and saturated soil on a regular basis means that roots won’t receive enough air.

 Tomato Blight is probably the biggest threat when growing tomatoes outdoors.